elixir-cloud-aai/web-components/readme.md

 GA4GH Web components are the reusable custom elements that can be utilized in your web apps & web pages independently irrespective of what framework/library you are using to build the frontend.
 These components will mainly serve the [Elixir Cloud & AII ](https://github.com/elixir-cloud-aai/) for managing their services.

+## Contributing

+This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
+Please refer to our organization's [contribution guidelines][elixir-cloud-contributing] if you are interested in contributing.
+Please mind the [code of conduct][elixir-cloud-coc] for all interactions with the community.

+## Versioning

+The project adopts the [semantic versioning][res-semver] scheme for versioning.
+Currently the service is in beta stage, so the API may change without further notice.

+## License

+This project is covered by the [Apache License 2.0][license-apache] also [shipped with this repository][license].

+## Contact

+The project is a collaborative effort under the umbrella of [ELIXIR Cloud & AAI][elixir-cloud].
+Follow the link to get in touch with us via chat or email.
+Please mention the name of this service for any inquiry, proposal, question etc. Alternatively, you can also make use of the [issue tracker][trs-filer-issues] to request features or report bugs.

 # Stencil